Updated: Jan 7

 If screening results in detection at its precancerous state, treatment to prevent cervical cancer will usually involve treatment with cryotherapy, or LEEP when a patient is not eligible for cryotherapy.
 Other treatment methods include cold knife conization and thermo-coagulation.

-Please talk to our Jacaranda Maternity nurse or gynecologist for further information on screening, treatment or vaccination.
+Please talk to our Jacaranda Maternity nurse or gynecologist at +254 731 999 077 for further information on cervical cancer screening, prevention, treatment or vaccination in Kenya..